-Dinner cruises in New York are, logically, the most extensive and last three hours.
+Dinner cruises in New York are, logically, the longest and last three hours.
 During the tour, they circle almost all of Manhattan and take you as close as the Statue of Liberty.
 This way, you will have the best views of Brooklyn, Manhattan and all its illuminated skyline.

 The boat is much larger and more luxurious than the day or standard cruises and they move at a slow pace so that the evening runs smoothly and relaxed and diners enjoy a nice dinner, can get up during the tour....
-There's even live music!
+There is even live music!

-The shortest cruise along the Manhattan waterfront lasts an hour and a half and will take you from southern Manhattan to the Statue of Liberty, around Ellis Island and back to the starting time.
+The shortest cruise along the Manhattan waterfront lasts an hour and a half and will take you from the south of Manhattan to the Statue of Liberty, around Ellis Island and back to the starting time.

 If you don't have a lot of time in the city or just want to experience sailing in New York without having to spend a whole morning or afternoon on the boat, this is a great option.
-You will have magnificent views of the Financial District and Brooklyn, with its famous Brooklyn Bridge that you will see from a new perspective: from the water!
+You'll get great views of the Financial District and Brooklyn, with its famous Brooklyn Bridge that you'll see from a new perspective: from the water!

-The cruise takes place aboard a fairly large boat that has indoor and outdoor seating, allowing you to enjoy great views whatever the weather.
-In addition, the fact that it approaches Ellis Island will give you a more distant perspective of the island of Manhattan that will help you to assimilate the enormous dimensions of its skyscrapers.
+The cruise takes place aboard a fairly large vessel with indoor and outdoor seating, allowing you to enjoy great views no matter what the weather is like.
+In addition, the fact that it approaches Ellis Island will give you a more distant perspective of the island of Manhattan that will help you assimilate the enormous dimensions of its skyscrapers.

 Will I have enough time to see everything on a short cruise and is it worth it?

-If you have little time and it is the only option you can book, go ahead, it will be worth it!
+If you are short on time and this is the only option you can book, go ahead, it will be worth it!
 After all, you will see from the water the most important skyscrapers of the Financial District (starring the One World Trade Center), the Brooklyn Bridge, a true marvel of architecture and of course, the Statue of Liberty up close.

 However, if you can take advantage and dedicate a little more time to the experience, there are two intermediate options that adding only 30 minutes or an hour more of navigation will bring you closer to Midtown, so that in two hours or two hours and a half you can see much more closely the Empire State or Rockefeller Center.

-How far in advance do you need to be to board the ship?
+How far in advance do you need to be on board?

-Fortunately, boarding does not take too long, as it does not require such strict security checks as helicopter rides, for example.
-Even so, it is best to be at the pier at least 30 minutes in advance, especially for night cruises that have a large capacity and diners are entering the boat slowly.
+Fortunately, boarding doesn't take too long, as it doesn't require such strict security checks as helicopter rides, for example.
+Still, it is best to be at the pier at least 30 minutes in advance, especially for the night cruises that have a large capacity and diners are entering the ship little by little.

-Keep in mind that there are some docks that are closer to the subway stops, but they usually require a walk from the subway station to get there.
+Note that there are some piers that are closer to subway stops, but they usually require a walk from the subway mouth to there.
 To avoid any setbacks, it is best to go with plenty of time to spare and take the opportunity to get to know the area before boarding, take pictures ....
 A cruise is a relaxing experience that you don't want to be late or rushing.

 Duration of other boat trips in Manhattan

-Trips can be as short as 10 to 15 minutes, the time it takes to get from one side of the river to the other.
+Trips can be as short as 10 to 15 minutes, which is how long it takes to get from one side of the river to the other.